obsidian-tears/obsidian_tears_frontend_backend/README.md

 # obsidian_tears

+Obsidian Tears is an RPG on the Internet Computer.
+This project contains the game backend and frontend canisters.
+The game is built in Unity, packaged in WebGL, and displayed via React.

+The backend canister contains all game data.
+Loss of data will result in players losing saved progress, gold, xp, stats, non-nft items, etc. Proceed with caution.

+These canisters interact with several other canisters, including the obsidian tears character nft canister and obsidian tears items nft canister.
+Be aware that if the interface of these nft canisters changes, it may break this canister as a result.

+# generic IC instructions

 Welcome to your new obsidian_tears project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.